Today, we are learning about the most basic concept- Electric Current.

-There are many things to learn about it- What is Electric Current?
-How does Electric Current generate?
+There are many things to learn about it- ‘what is Electric Current?’ and ‘how does Electric Current generate?’.

 An atom consists of the smallest tiny particle – proton, electron, and neutron.
 These particles are having a different charge.
-Proton gives positive, an electron gives negative charge and neutron gives no charge (neutral).
+Proton gives positive, an electron gives the negative charge, and neutron gives no charge (neutral).

 As the free electron is moving in the orbit, the atom is electrical in nature.
-Particles like proton and electron are responsible for generating electric current.
+Particles like protons and electrons are responsible for generating electric current.

 Now, let’s understand, how does electric current flow in the circuit.

 Table of Contents

 The free-electrons that are continuously flowing through a conductor in a specific direction is called as Electric Current.

 The below figure shows the movement of the free electrons in the conductor.

 The notation that we are following in this tutorial: Electric current is represented by the ‘I’.
 And it is measured in Ampere (A).

 The flow of electrically charged particles depends on the type of conductor or material of the conductor.